 What is Writing Intensive (WI)?

-WI is a new approach to writing instruction at Otterbein, one that emphasizes both intensive, seminar-style composition instruction and writing in the disciplines.
+Writing Intensive is the signature approach to writing instruction at Otterbein, one that emphasizes both intensive, seminar-style composition instruction and writing in the disciplines.
 It begins freshman year with Integrative Studies 1500: Identity Projects, a theme-based composition and literature course taught by members of the English department.
 Building on this foundation of writing skills, students then go on to take a WI course in their major.
 In this WI course, students will connect writing goals closely to disciplinary outcomes and will learn the distinct writing conventions, style, and format of that discipline.

 - Integrative Studies 1500: the first-year composition and literature course already required of all students during the freshman year.
 All IS 1500 sections are designated WI.
 They are typically taught by members of the English department.